HISTORY OF CHINA

 and Constructions of Wonders of the World

-An ambitious, exceptional king named Ying Zheng ascended to the throne and became the King of Qin.
+An ambitious, exceptional king named Ying Zheng ascended to the throne and became the King of State Qin.

-The Qin Dynasty was a short but quite a glorious era, which brought the ideology of unification and implemented an advanced governance system.
+The Qin Dynasty was a short but quite glorious era, which brought the ideology of unification and implemented an advanced governance system.

-Qin Shi Huang, one of the greatest emperors in Chinese history, built the Great Wall to defend the Huns in the North, and the Terra Cotta Warriors to guard his mausoleum underground.
+He also built the Great Wall to defend against the Xiongnu in the north, and the Terra Cotta Warriors to guard his mausoleum underground.

 Han Dynasty — Splendid Era of